 By following these guidelines, you will safely prepare, handle and provide delicious items that City Harvest can accept.

-Food Product Packaging Storage Conditions Unacceptable Conditions Prepared Foods (entrees, starches, vegetables, chilled foods) Food-grade packaging in direct contact with food, securely closed and separated by food type to avoid cross contamination Labeled and dated Chilled below 40 degrees Fahrenheit or frozen Previously reheated foods Foods kept above 40 degrees Fahrenheit for more than 2 hours Foods previously served Foods with a temperature greater than 40 degrees Fahrenheit Chilled Perishable Prepackaged Foods Original packaging or food-grade packaging for all repacked products Chilled below 40 degrees Fahrenheit Foods kept above 40 degrees Fahrenheit for more than 2 hours Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Meat and Poultry Original packaging Food-grade packaging in direct contact with food Securely closed and separated by food type (beef, pork, poultry, etc.) to avoid cross-contamination Labeled and dated as appropriate Must be processed in a USDA or NY State Department of Agriculture and Markets inspected facility Frozen at 0 degrees Fahrenheit or less preferred Should meat and poultry be past their expiration date, they must have been frozen prior to expiration date.
-Non-frozen or refrigerated meat and poultry Non-food-grade packaging in direct contact with food Unfrozen meat and poultry past the expiration date Meat not processed at a USDA or NY State Department of Agriculture and Markets inspected facility Seafood Original packaging Securely closed and separated by seafood type Labeled and dated as appropriate Must be processed in an FDA or NY State Department of Agriculture and Markets inspected facility Frozen at 0 degrees Fahrenheit Separated by type Food-grade packaging in direct contact with food Seafood not processed at an FDA or NY State Department of Agriculture and Markets inspected facility
+Food Product Packaging Storage & Dating Conditions Unacceptable Conditions Prepared Foods (entrees, starches, vegetables, chilled foods) Food-grade packaging in direct contact with food, securely closed and separated by food type to avoid cross contamination Labeled and dated Chilled below 40 degrees Fahrenheit or frozen Acceptable Short Dated Items Not frozen: up to (2) days after preparation Frozen: up to (2) weeks after expiration Previously reheated foods Foods kept above 40 degrees Fahrenheit for more than 2 hours Foods previously served Foods with a temperature greater than 40 degrees Fahrenheit Product past its use by date Chilled Perishable Prepackaged Foods Original packaging or food-grade packaging for all repacked products Chilled below 40 degrees Fahrenheit Acceptable Short Dated Items Not frozen: up to (1) week past expiration Frozen: up to (6) months past expiration Foods kept above 40 degrees Fahrenheit for more than 2 hours Damaged or compromised packaging, resulting in the loss of sanitary barrier protection Meat and Poultry Original packaging Food-grade packaging in direct contact with food Securely closed and separated by food type (beef, pork, poultry, etc.) to avoid cross-contamination Labeled and dated as appropriate Must be processed in a USDA or NY State Department of Agriculture and Markets inspected facility Frozen at 0 degrees Fahrenheit or less preferred Acceptable Short Dated Items Should meat and poultry be past their expiration date, they must have been frozen prior to expiration date.
+Frozen meat and poultry up to (6) months past expiration Non-frozen or refrigerated meat and poultry Non-food-grade packaging in direct contact with food Unfrozen meat and poultry past the expiration date Meat not processed at a USDA or NY State Department of Agriculture and Markets inspected facility Seafood Original packaging Securely closed and separated by seafood type Labeled and dated as appropriate Must be processed in an FDA or NY State Department of Agriculture and Markets inspected facility Frozen at 0 degrees Fahrenheit Separated by type Food-grade packaging in direct contact with food Acceptable Short Dated Items Frozen seafood up to (6) months past expiration Seafood not processed at an FDA or NY State Department of Agriculture and Markets inspected facility 3